Understanding Financing Options for Investment Properties

 Here are a few things to consider as you get started:

 Before we jump into the incredible returns on real estate investment, there’s something equally as important to keep in mind.
 Just because you are investing in a second real estate property does not mean you have to use it as an income-producing investment home.
 Maybe you want somewhere to vacation or retire to, without opening it up to strangers.
 That’s perfectly acceptable.
 Just remember the borrower’s income must be able to cover the monthly mortgage payment on its own (since there is no incoming rental revenue to help pay for it).

 Be sure to talk through your finances with an investment professional.
-You can also speak with one of American Financing’s salary-based mortgage consultants to better interpret what monthly payments may look like.
+You can also speak with one of American Financing’s experienced mortgage consultants to better interpret what monthly payments may look like.